oxygenxml/oxygen-publishing-template-samples/templates/video-link-custom-component/README.md

     **Note:** The HTML Fragment file is referenced using a path relative to the Publishing Template's root directory.

-4. Create a custom XSLT file that processes you component and picks up the video URL available in the current topic's metadata and generate a link to the page containing the video:
+4. Create a custom XSLT file that processes the custom component and picks up the video URL available in the current topic's metadata and generates a link to the page containing the video:

     ```xml
     <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform"